U.S. concerned after China says it signs security pact with Solomon Islands | Politics

 Australian officials said China appeared to want to pre-empt the arrival of the U.S. delegation in Honiara, which the White House said would discuss concerns about China, as well as the reopening of a U.S. embassy.
 Chinese foreign ministry spokesperson Wang Wenbin said the framework pact had been signed recently by State Councilor Wang Yi and Solomon Islands Foreign Minister Jeremiah Manele.

-Douglas Ete, chairman of parliament's public accounts committee, had told fellow lawmakers that Chinese officials would arrive in mid-May to sign cooperation pacts.
-Prime Minister Manasseh Sogavare told parliament that a proposed security agreement would not include a Chinese military base.
-Ete said the agreements would increase cooperation on trade, education and fisheries, but that he also opposed the idea of allowing China to establish a military base.
+Douglas Ete, chairman of Parliament's public accounts committee, told fellow lawmakers that Chinese officials would arrive in mid-May to sign cooperation pacts.
+Prime Minister Manasseh Sogavare told Parliament that a proposed security agreement would not include a Chinese military base.
+Ete said the agreements would increase cooperation on trade, education and fisheries, but that he opposed the idea of allowing China to establish a military base.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)